The 2017-2018 Common Application, used by over 500 private schools, is now open. Here are four key pieces of information to help you begin:

 1. You need to create a new account.
 Click HERE to create an account.

-2. Talk to your counselor and parents (and maybe a college admission officer) before you sign the FERPA Release Authorization.
+2. Talk to your counselor and parents before you sign the FERPA Release Authorization.
 You have the right to access your letters of recommendation after you enroll in college, assuming the college saves those forms.
 In the “Recommenders and FERPA” section of the application, you’ll be asked if you wish to waive that right.
 You’re free to respond as you choose, but you need to know that there may be implications to the choice you make.
 (We explain this in more detail in the application.)
 For that reason, please make sure you talk to someone — a counselor or parent – who can help you understand your choice before you make it.

 3. Check your application for accuracy before submitting.
 When it comes time to submit your applications–and for many of you that will be months away–make sure everything on it looks right.
 Yes, that means proofreading, but it also means checking that your responses appear exactly as they should.
 If something looks amiss, we want you to tell us so we can help you fix the problem before you send the application.
 Keep in mind that you can print preview each section as you work through the questions.